Signs You Have Poor Air Quality In Your Home

 They don't.
 They add chemicals.
 Plug-ins, sprays, scented candles (especially paraffin), "odor eliminators" — most just mask smells with phthalates and synthetic fragrances that irritate lungs and disrupt hormones.

 Essential oil diffusers?
-On the flip side, better, but still adding particulates.
-Use sparingly.
+Better, but still adding particulates.
+Which means use sparingly.
 Ventilate.

 Assuming a clean house = clean air